 The falling edge of the CS pin samples the input port status and clears the interrupt.
 When CS is LOW, the rising edge of the SCLK loads the shift register and shifts the value out of the shift register.
 The serial input is sampled on the falling edge of SCLK.
 The contents of the shift register are loaded into the interrupt mask register of the device on the rising edge of CS.

-Each of the input ports has a 18 V breakdown ESD protection circuit, which dumps the ESD/overvoltage current to ground.
-When used with a series resistor (minimum 100 kΩ), the input can connect to a 12 V battery and support double battery, reverse battery, 27 V jump start and 40 V load dump conditions in automotive applications.
+Each of the input ports has an 18 V breakdown ESD protection circuit, which dumps the ESD/overvoltage current to ground.
+When used with a series resistor (minimum 100 kΩ), the input can connect to a 12 V battery and support a double battery, reverse battery, 27 V jump start and 40 V load dump conditions in automotive applications.
 Higher voltages can be tolerated on the inputs depending on the series resistor used to limit the input current.

-The INT_EN pin is used to both enable the GPI pins and to enable the INT output pin to minimize battery drain in cyclically supplied pull-up or pull-down applications.
+The INT_EN pin is used to both enable the GPI pins and to enable the INT output pin to minimize battery drain in a cyclically supplied pull-up or pull-down applications.
 The SDIN pull-down prevents floating nodes when the device is used in daisy-chain applications.

 With both the high breakdown voltage and high ESD, this device is useful for both automotive (AEC-Q100 compliance available) and mobile applications.